hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 When considering multi-layer networks, the expectation would be that things get more complicated.
 However, it turns out that the benefits of normalizing the input data for linear regression directly carry over to the individual layers of a multi-layer network ([Lecun et al., 1998](#lecun98efficient)).
-Therefore, simply normalizing the inputs to a layer should also help to speed up the optimization of the weights in that layer.
+Therefore, simply normalizing the inputs to a layer &mdash; i.e., the outputs from the previous layer &mdash; should also help to speed up the optimization of the weights in that layer.
 Using these insights, [Schraudolph (1998)](#schraudolph98centering) showed empirically that centering the activations effectively speeds up learning.

 Also initialization strategies commonly build on these principles (e.g., [Lecun et al., 1998](#lecun98efficient); [Glorot & Bengio, 2010](#glorot10understanding); [He et al., 2015](#he15delving)).